 |12||Santa Clara University||East Los Angeles College|

 |14||California Lutheran University|

 - The California State University (CSU or Cal State) is one of the top and world-class public university systems of California, along with the University of California system and the California Community Colleges system.

 - In the United States, California State University is the largest public university system of 4-year education.

 - The number of Campuses of the California State University is 23, while it also has 8 off-campus centers.

-- The oldest campus of the California State University is the San Jose State University that was established in 1857.
+- The oldest campus of California State University is the San Jose State University which was established in 1857.

 45. California Phone Code

 |805 and 820||San Luis Obispo, Santa Barbara, Ventura, and the southernmost parts of Monterey County|